THE STORY SO FAR

 Submission for club rooms at Presidents Park was submitted to the City of Werribee in 1988.
 Over the next couple of years, members of the WHC committee and Presidents Park sub-committee had many meetings at Council rooms and Presidents Park to give everyone a better understanding of the size and layout of the area and to enable these members a chance to see where and what progress had been made to date.

 In 1991 the Men and the Women again joined to become the Werribee Hockey Club Incorporated.

-First Proposed Werribee City Council Plan of Presidents Park Clubrooms were placed on display in 1991.
-The club was finally able to re-locate to the Presidents Park clubrooms in June of 1992, but didn’t use the new grass grounds until the start of the 1993 season.
+First Proposed Werribee City Council Plan of Presidents Park Clubrooms was placed on display in 1991.
+The club was finally able to re-locate to the Presidents Park clubrooms in June of 1992 but didn’t use the new grass grounds until the start of the 1993 season.

 In May 1997 the executive of the club with the assistance of Geoff Smith made a detailed submission to the Wyndham City Council for funding of $450,000 to go towards the development of our own synthetic surface ground.
 February 1998 the club made a detailed formal submission to this Victorian Government department through the Wyndham City Council for the part-funding of a multi-purpose synthetic playing field.
 By September The Victorian Department of Sport and Recreation had approved a grant of $250,000 towards the club’s synthetic ground, and the Wyndham City Council had called for tenders for the construction of it.